EbrahimM78/City_generator/README.md

 * Green: Parks and green spaces
 * Gray: Roads and paths
-* Brown: Buildings and structures
+* Brown/Red: Buildings and structures